MyadaRoshdi/P3/writeup.md

 #### 2.2.
 Attempts to reduce overfitting in the model
 **Question5: Has an attempt been made to reduce overfitting of the model?**

-Yes, The model contains L2 regulariztionf after every convolutional layer in order to reduce overfitting (model.py lines 21).
+Yes, The model contains L2 regulariztion after every convolutional layer in order to reduce overfitting (model.py lines 21).

 Here is the model mean square error(MSE) graph, showing how MSE in validation is much bigger than MSE in training, which means data overfitting: